The Cluetrain Manifesto: Reception

 The ninety-five theses as initially posted to the web received positive reviews in mainstream publications such as the San Jose Mercury News and the Wall Street Journal.
 They were also widely discussed online, provoking almost religious argument in some cases.
 Vocal adherents included technically oriented people, who were adept in building websites, writing blogs and making themselves heard on the Internet.

 The book quickly became a business bestseller and entered the top ten of Business Weeks "Best-Sellers of 2000" list.The Cluetrain Manifesto has been credited with setting out "the guiding principles of social media years before Facebook and Twitter existed."
 It is also considered a foundational text in the field of conversational marketing; Advertising Age proclaimed in 2006: "the grand vision outlined in 1999's 'Cluetrain Manifesto' is now coming true.
 Consumers have control, markets are conversations and marketing is evolving into a two-way discipline."

 The book has been criticized for casting its central term of human "voice" in expressivist rather than rhetorical terms.

 Some critics consider the work's public reception to be cult-like.
 John C. Dvorak, for example, dismisses the work as a product of "lunatic fringe dingbat thinking that characterized the Internet boom" and rebukes its adherents for their "apparent faith in this odd vision of an idealistic human-oriented internetworked new world/new economy."

 Other critics point to the fact that the Internet cannot be conceptualized simply as "a conversation" or that human activity online cannot be reduced to the notion of a "conversation".

-It has also been pointed out that the work's predictions have largely failed to materialize.
+In 2009 Andrew Cherwenka in The Huffington Post argued that the work's predictions had still largely failed to materialize.